fa7ad/fa7ad.github.io/data/posts/04_fp-trials-tribulations.md

 - Combine successive filters

   You might get the idea that we can combine filters the same way we combined maps.
-  However, the moment you go to do such a thing, you realise that you forgot that composing predicates just won't work.
+  However, the moment you go to do such a thing, you realize that you forgot that composing predicates just won't work.

   But we can get around that by implement a logical `and` function to combine predicates, since that's essentially what two successive filters do anyway.
    Let's try to implement a binary `and` function